The Great War Remembered Concert 2024

 THANK YOU

-The Last Post Association would like to thank for having attended The Great War Remembered Concert in St. Martin’s Cathedral in Ieper.
+The Last Post Association would like to thank you for having attended The Great War Remembered Concert in St. Martin’s Cathedral in Ieper.
 We hope that you, together with us, enjoyed the concert.
-Please find below some of the feedback that we received:

 The Great War Remembered Concert